bbauska/Coursera-Bootstrap/readme.md

 going down to the footer, to the footer tag, I will apply the class footer here, and then save the changes.

-Let\'s go and have a look at that page now.
+Let&apos;s go and have a look at that page now.

-Going to your web page, we\'re already beginning to see some interesting changes to the web page.
+Going to your web page, we&apos;re already beginning to see some interesting changes to the web page.

 You can now see that the content in the web page has been laid out a bit